4 Minute Mile: Plot

-The movie begins with a boy asking his younger brother Drew to race his friends for a bet and Drew wins.
+The movie begins with a boy asking his younger brother Drew to race his friends for a bet, and Drew wins.
 Later, they arrive home to find police taking their father away.

 10 years later, Drew Jacobs is a member of his high school's track team, though finally leaves after altercations with another runner, Eric Whitehall.
 He has a strained relationship with his brother Wes and lives with his mother Claire too.
 Wes often asks Drew to run money over and pick drugs up by his local drug dealer, Eli.

-An old track coach, Coleman, who also is Drew's neighbor and a loner after his son died in a car accident, observes Drew run to and back from Eli's place, and is impressed with his speed, currently a five-minute mile.
+An old track coach, Coleman, who also is Drew's neighbor and a loner after his son died in a car accident, observes Drew run to and back from Eli's place, and is impressed with his speed, five-minute mile pace.
 He decides to start training Drew, who almost gives up after crazy challenges.

 Drew continues running his brother's drug errands, though Eli threatens them both because Wes is too afraid to show his face when he owes Eli money.
 Drew also begins catching feelings for his friend Lisa, also on the track team, who expresses her sadness in not being able to attend a UC Berkeley art program that she was accepted into due to financial problems.
 Drew wants to win a track meet and break the four-minute mile and get a scholarship so he can go there too.